subscribe: Posts | Comments

 CR Cliff Hansen

-Finding the Hay Meadow, Mount Lorette Site
+Finding the Hay Meadows, Mount Lorette Site

 Turn south from the Trans Canada Highway # 1 onto Highway # 40 and after about 25 km turn right at the sign for Kananaskis Village and the Nakiska Ski Resort.
 Drive west 1 km.
-Pass the turn for Kananaskis Village on your left and almost immediately turn right unto a gravel road signposted Stoney Trailhead.
-You will find a good parking area just a few hundred meters down this road.
+Pass the turn for Kananaskis Village on your left and almost immediately turn right into a paved parking lot signposted Stoney Trailhead.
 Leave your vehicle there.
+The UTM coordinates Northing: 5645240, Easting 630842, Zone 11U.
+The GPS coordinates are DMM:50 56.635 N, 115 8.252 W.

 sites-kananaskis_(7)